Pieter Waldron was born in New York in June 1675. He was the first of three sons born to the marriage of Willem and Engeltie Stoutenburgh Waldron.

-Although admitted to the freedom of New York City as a mason in 1698, upon moving to Albany, Pieter seems to have abandoned his trade and instead sought to compete in the Indian fur trade.
+Identified as a mason when he was admitted to the freedom of New York City in 1698, upon moving to Albany, Pieter seems to have abandoned his trade and instead sought to compete in the Indian fur trade.
 In 1701, he was granted a license to trade in Albany.
-In 1709, his third ward home received a moderate assessment.
+In 1709, his third ward home received a middling assessment.
 Over the next two decades, he achieved moderate success in business and as a contractor of the city.

 He sought acceptance within the Albany community - serving as a juror, constable, and firemaster for the third ward.
-He served as a private in the Albany militia company.
 In 1711, he was elected assistant alderman for the third ward.
 He was often called on to supervise repair work and also served as a surveyor.
-In 1720, his name was included on a list of third ward fdreeholders.
+In 1715, he was identified as a private in the Albany militia company.
+In 1720, his name was included on a list of third ward freeholders.

-Black and white copy of a portrait by an unknown artist!
-A painted corner inscription reads "in the 46th year of his life" and "1720."
+Detail of a black-and-white copy of a portrait by an unknown artist.
+An inscription painted in a corner of the likeness reads "in the 46th year of his life" and "1720."
 In the collection of the Abby Aldrich Rockefeller Folk Art Museum, Williamsburg, Virginia.